entando/entando-docs/vuepress/docs/next/tutorials/samples/install-standard-demo.md

 ## Introduction

 This tutorial will guide you through installing a demo application using the Entando Component Repository (ECR) and a set of Entando bundles.
-This solution template includes
+This solution template includes:

 - microservices
 - micro frontends
 - multiple pages
 - CMS content

-The goal of this exercise is to demonstrate how Entando bundles can be used to
+The goal of this exercise is to demonstrate how Entando bundles can be used to:

 - quickly install and create functionality in an Entando Application
 - enable packaged business capabilities
 - allow developers to reuse full stack operations via bundles

-Some of the key elements of the template are reviewed in the [application details section](#application-details) below.
+Some of the key elements of the template are reviewed in the [Application Details section](#application-details) below.

 ## Installation